Forward Strategy Group

 The role of the FSG in the setting up of a community shop should also be clarified.
 It was the FSG that identified the need to be prepared in the event that the shop and/or pubs should cease trading, and the FSG organised the public survey about this in March on behalf of the PC.
 Any community enterprise that comes about however would not be run either by the PC or by the FSG.
 The first stage in determining the shape of any community enterprise is an independent Steering Group, which will eventually turn into a formally constituted Management Committee, answerable directly to the community.

 As stated above, although the FSG was set up by the PC and reports back to it, it can and does include members who are not councillors.
 The initial members were Graham Gleed (chair), Sue Hembrow, David House, Sara Sollis, and Nick Sloan.
 Heather Venn and Gill Slattery were then invited to join, though Heather withdrew after a couple of meetings.
+As of July 2018 and the setting up of the Heart of the Village group, Graham stepped down as chair and Gill Slattery was elected in his place.

 The ongoing membership depends very much on the issues that come before the group.
 The idea is to invite those who have an interest or expertise in whatever is being discussed.